OliviaBui/revision_allergen_checker/README.md

 **File: `working_fullscreen.py`**
-This file demonstrates launching the .png's in fullscreen mode.
+This file demonstrates launching the .png images in fullscreen mode.
+Note: There are two sets of images:
+- Blank series: Stored directly in the directory.
+- Full series: Located in the full_images folder.
+The full series represents the desired appearance of the final design, with widgets placed on top of the background.
+However, I understand achieving this exact look may not be fully feasible, especially given issues like unattractive checkboxes and unrounded buttons.
+Using the blank images simplifies the process, as precise alignment with the underlying template is not required.

 Successful already:
 - Dynamic responsiveness: Automatically fits screen width, centered (NSEW alignment), without overflow.
 - Background adjustments: A green background accommodates gaps above and below the `.png`.